DylanDiracNintunze/ethics_fall2025/_pages/about.md

 About Me
 ---
-My name is [First Last].
-I’m a [Computer Science] student in the [Mathematics, Statistics, and Computer Science Department](https://wp.stolaf.edu/mscs/) at St. Olaf College.
-I'm earning my [B.S] in [majors].
-You can also talk about internships you've had [if applicable]
+My name is Dylan-Dirac Nintunze.
+I’m a Computer Science student in the [Mathematics, Statistics, and Computer Science Department](https://wp.stolaf.edu/mscs/) at St. Olaf College.
+I'm earning my B.A in Computer Science with a Data Science concentration. <!--- You can also talk about internships you've had [if applicable] -->

 Research
 ---
-What topics are you currently interested in researching, or have already done in your major studies.
-What topics are you interested in learning about regarding ethics.
+Topics I am currently interested in researching include: Mobile Computing and Artificial Intelligence.
+In this ethics class, I would love to learn more about the ethical implications of making mobile applications targetted towards the youth.

 Personal Life
 ---
 Update to give a little background on you and your interests.
+In my free time, I enjoy playing video games and watching movies and documentaries.
+On rare occasions I leave my house, I enjoy running and going on walks in the natural lands.

 For more info on editing this page: configuring Academic Pages can be found in [the guide](https://academicpages.github.io/markdown/), the [growing wiki](https://github.com/academicpages/academicpages.github.io/wiki), and you can always [ask a question on GitHub](https://github.com/academicpages/academicpages.github.io/discussions).
 The [guides for the Minimal Mistakes theme](https://mmistakes.github.io/minimal-mistakes/docs/configuration/) (which this theme was forked from) might also be helpful.